KisKass/EPAM-Python-RD-Lab-Brest/SRS.md

 * If the departments record is successfully edited, the list of departments with the added records is displayed and the data in the "depatments" table is changed.

 ![редактировать](https://user-images.githubusercontent.com/65542353/127388771-dee34b02-ea34-49c5-9511-cdb05d5894e1.png)

-___Cancel operation scenario:___
-* User clicks the “Edit” button in the departments list view mode;
-* Application displays form to enter departmentsdata;
-* User enters department data and presses “Cancel” button;
-* Data don’t save in data base, then list of departments records is displaying to user.

 If the user selects the menu item ”Departments” or "Employees", the data will not be saved to the database and the corresponding form with updated data will be opened.